cs4241-18a/cs4241-18a.github.io/syl.md

 I may adjust the threshold downward, but never up.

 I don't accept late homework, doing so is unfair to your fellow students and to course staff.
+It is much better to submit partially complete work than nothing at all.
 If you don't have the homework done on time you will receive a zero for that assignment.
 You are expected to complete the assignment and have it deployed by the due date.